What is a reverse mortgage?

 What costs are involved?

-The costs associated with a reverse mortgage are typically higher than a traditional forward mortgage.
+The costs associated with a HECM are typically higher than a traditional forward loan.
 These fees tend to be paid from the loan proceeds and not directly paid out-of-pocket by the borrower.
 HECM loans require a 2% upfront mortgage insurance payment, plus an additional 0.5% annual charge, on top of origination costs and lenders’ fees.
 Any amount you borrow, including these fees and insurance, accrues interest, which means your debt grows over time.5

 Is it a short-term solution?